Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 In the beauty world, it seems that rice bran is growing in popularity, either as an oil or product ingredient.
-Like many plant based extracts being talked about and marketed to consumers, rice bran is being attributed to a wide range of health benefits, including healthier looking tresses.
-While we should always be aware that there are many myths associated with different trending natural ingredients, there are indeed actual studies which can explain why we should consider rice bran for hair shininess, and even growth.
+Like many plant-based extracts being talked about and marketed to consumers, rice bran is attributed to a wide range of health benefits, including healthier-looking tresses.
+While we should always be aware that there are many myths associated with different trending natural ingredients, there are actual studies that can explain why we should consider rice bran for hair shininess and even growth.

 The Beauty Buzz on Rice Bran Oil Properties For Hair

-Online site brands, such as Style Craze, NDTV Food, Cure Joy and Naturally Curly have all discussed the hair and beauty benefits of rice bran oil.
+Online site brands, such as Style Craze, NDTV Food, Cure Joy, and Naturally Curly, have discussed rice bran oil’s hair and beauty benefits.
 In fact, it is also a favorite of celebrity hairstylist, Corey Powell who says, “With its high concentration of vitamin E, rice bran oil creates a hard shell barrier around the hair cuticle so that the hairs are stronger and less likely to break.”

 Referred to as the “Asian secret to beautiful, healthy hair,” rice bran oil is making its way from Eastern tradition to modern, natural health practices across the globe.